The Drag-Net (1936 film)

 The Drag-Net is a 1936 American crime film directed by Vin Moore and starring Rod La Rocque, Marian Nixon and Betty Compson.
 It was made as a second feature at the Talisman Studios in Hollywood.

-Synopsis
+Plot

 A young playboy attorney is fired from his father's firm due to his lifestyle.
 He instead takes a job with the district attorney's office taking on a major crime gang.